Mastery Charter School Shoemaker Campus

-Mastery Charter School Shoemaker Campus, formerly William Shoemaker Junior High School, is a historic high school/middle school located in the Carroll Park neighborhood of Philadelphia, Pennsylvania.
+The Mastery Charter School Shoemaker Campus, formerly the William Shoemaker Junior High School, is a historic, American high school/middle school that is located in the Carroll Park neighborhood of Philadelphia, Pennsylvania.
 It is currently a charter school run by Mastery Charter Schools.

+NBA center Wilt Chamberlain attended the school.

+History and architectural features

 The building was designed by Irwin T. Catharine and built in 1925.
-It is a four-story, 14 bay, reinforced concrete, yellow brick faced building in the Late Gothic Revival-style.
-It features a central projecting entrance bay with Gothic arched door, thin brick piers with decorative caps, and brick panels in a herringbone pattern.
+It is a four-story, fourteen-bay, reinforced concrete, yellow brick-faced building.
+Designed in the Late Gothic Revival style, it features a central projecting entrance bay with Gothic arched door, thin brick piers with decorative caps, and brick panels in a herringbone pattern.

 The building was added to the National Register of Historic Places in 1986.